Orash94/Computer-Graphics-Project-20-21/Assignment1Report/Assignment1Report-part3.md

 ![image info](./pictures/MeshViewer_T8WJVGDCyp.png)

 **All rights reserved**.
 No part of this publication  of the **Art** may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
-For permission requests, write to the publisher, addressed “Or and Abed: Professional goofballs” .
+For permission requests, write to the publisher, addressed “Or and Abed: Professional goofballs”.

 ## window resizing